stefbbq/abyssion/docs/CODEX.md

 ## Theme System

 The application uses a reactive, CSS-variable-driven theme system that supports dynamic switching between light and dark modes without page reloads.
+Theme preferences are automatically saved to cookies for persistent user experience.

 ### Theme Definitions